NVlabs/MambaVision/README.md

 Yes ! we have released the [model](https://github.com/NVlabs/MambaVision/blob/main/object_detection/tools/mamba_vision.py) that supports downstream tasks along code and pretrained models for [object detection](https://github.com/NVlabs/MambaVision/tree/main/object_detection) and [semantic segmentation](https://github.com/NVlabs/MambaVision/tree/main/semantic_segmentation).

+4. How were the throughput and FLOPs calculated for each model ?

+Please see this [snippet](https://github.com/NVlabs/MambaVision/blob/main/mambavision/throughput_measure.py) for throughput and FLOPs measurement.
+Result may vary depending on the hardware.

 ## Citation

 If you find MambaVision to be useful for your work, please consider citing our paper: